Table of Contents

 Hopefully, they’re working hard and doing what they were instructed to do whenever they’re on the clock.

-There’s a possibility, though, that some members of your team have bad habits you aren’t aware of.
+There’s a possibility, though, that some team members have bad habits you aren’t aware of.
 If that’s the case, your last-mile delivery costs will be inflated from wasteful time and fuel usage.
 And, of course, your customers will likely be furious.

 Plus, a commercial GPS tracker helps you know immediately if there’s an emergency like an accident or a vehicle breakdown during delivery.

-You can then jump into action and resolve such issues within the shortest time, thus minimizing loss.
+You can then jump into action and resolve such issues quickly, thus minimizing loss.

 Route4Me’s trucking GPS app even comes with a re-optimization feature that helps you reroute routes to ensure another driver nearest to the affected customer deliveries can still make the deliveries on time.